-The project will focus on a combined assessment of Southern Hemisphere humpback breeding stocks D, E and Oceania using the model proposed at this year's meeting, SC/64.
+The project will focus on a combined assessment of Southern Hemisphere humpback breeding stocks D, E and Oceania using the model proposed at this year's meeting, SC64.
 Methods used will be based upon the Bayesian methodology as developed and presented for breeding stock C and breeding stock B comprehensive assessments recently completed.
-Initial results will utilise the data agreed at SC/64, and results will be presented at the 2013 Annual Meeting.
-Further model developments and refinements in association with the final set of agreed data (and their sensitivities) would be presented at the 2014 Annual Meeting should the Scientific Committee decide to so request.
+Initial results will utilize the data agreed at SC64, and results will be presented at the 2013 SC Annual Meeting.
+Further model developments and refinements in association with the final set of agreed data (and their sensitivities) would be presented at 2014 SC meeting should the Scientific Committee decide to so request.